rabinpoudyal/rasa/docs/core/policies.rst

 about how each policy makes its decision, read into the policy's description below.
 The bot's next action is then decided by the policy that predicts with the highest confidence.

-In the case that two policies predict with equal confidence (for example, the Memoization and Mapping Policies always predict with confidence of either 0 or 1), the priority of the policies is considered.
+In the case that two policies predict with equal confidence (for example, the the Memoization policies always predict with confidence of either 0 or 1), the priority of the policies is considered.
 Rasa policies have default priorities that are set to ensure the expected outcome in the case of a tie.
 They look like this, where higher numbers have higher priority:

     | 5. ``RulePolicy`` and ``FormPolicy``
     | 4. ``FallbackPolicy`` and ``TwoStageFallbackPolicy``